-This document is based on the Education & Skills Funding Agency (ESFA) 'Best practice guidance for academies complaints procedures 2021' (updated 12 March 2021) and includes:
+The Education and Skills Funding Agency closed on 31 March 2025.
+All activity has moved to the Department for Education (DfE).
+This document is based on the Education & Skills Funding Agency (ESFA) 'Best practice guidance for academies complaints procedures 2021' (updated 12 March 2021) which is still binding and includes: